regulatory-genomics/Genomic_Benchmark/README.md

 ## Benchmark for DNA sequence-based model

-Genomic_Benchmark is a Python package for benchmarking DNA sequence-based models.
-The package provides dataset download and processing functionality for various genomic tasks, including enhancer prediction and eQTL prediction.
+Genomic Benchmark is a Python package for benchmarking DNA sequence-based models.
+The package provides dataset download and processing for various genomic tasks, including enhancer prediction and eQTL prediction.

 ## Installation